How Do I Create Serverless Data Processing Endpoints With AWS Lambda and API Gateway?

 Key Points

-- IAM Role: Allows Lambda to interact with AWS services.
+- IAM Role: Provides the necessary permissions for the Lambda function to interact with AWS services.

-- API Gateway: Provides a method (POST) to trigger the Lambda function.
+- API Gateway: Offers a POST method to trigger the Lambda function.

-- Integration & Deployment: Links API Gateway to the Lambda function and deploys the API.
+- Integration & Deployment: Connects API Gateway to the Lambda function and deploys the API.

 Deploy this code